meetergo/meetergo-integration/README.md

 The `onSuccess` callback is triggered after a booking is successfully completed.
 It receives a data object with details about the booking, which you can use to perform actions like redirecting the user or sending analytics events.

+**Note:** This callback only works with booking pages hosted on `cal.meetergo.com` and is not supported on legacy pages.

 ```javascript
 window.meetergoSettings = {
   onSuccess(data) {